MegrhaouiYoussra/JavaPractice/README.md

 # JavaPractice

-First Java project using Git and GitHub.
+Simple Java project using Git and GitHub.

-This project prints "Hello GitHub".
+## Description
+This project demonstrates a basic Java program that prints:

+Hello GitHub

+## Technologies
+- Java
+- Git
+- GitHub